A Sneak Peek into Traditional Balinese Recipes that Deserve Your Attention

 Let’s start with the national dish of Indonesia and a favorite among the surfers: nasi goreng and mie goreng.
 Nasi goreng is fried rice, mie goreng is fried noodles.
 It’s a simple dish, yet utterly delicious, and you will be able to find it just about everywhere across the island.

-This mixed rice (or noodle) dish is jam-packed of taste and full of punchy flavor, completed by a fried egg on top.
+This mixed rice dish (or noodle made from rice flour), is jam-packed of taste and full of punchy flavor, completed by a fried egg on top.
 Spices and ingredients used include garlic, shallots, sweet soy sauce, turmeric, and ginger.
-You can then decide whether you want it kept simple as a vegetarian dish with mixed vegetables throughout, or choose to add chicken, pork, or seafood.
+You can then decide whether you want it kept simple as a vegetarian dish with mixed vegetables and bean sprouts, or choose to add chicken, pork, or seafood.

 Every warung and restaurant will cook their own style of fried rice or noodles.
 It is often served with sliced tomato and cucumber as a garnish and sambal on the side for those who like it spicy.
 This is the ultimate post-surf dish and a solid favorite after a long day scuba diving in Bali.